MODELS2019-AURORA/AURORA/README.md

 # AURORA - AUtomated classification of metamodel RepOsitories using a neuRAl network.

-This repository contains the source code implementation of AURORA and the datasets used to replicate the experimental results of our MODELS'19 paper:
+This repository contains the source code implementation of AURORA and the datasets used to replicate the experimental results of a paper submitted to MODELS'19:

 _Automated Classification of Metamodel Repositories: A Machine Learning Approach_

 ## Introduction

+Manual classification methods of metamodel repositories require highly trained personnel and the results are usually influenced by subjectivity of human perception.
+Therefore, automated metamodel classification is very desirable and stringent.
+In this work, we apply Machine Learning techniques to automatically classify metamodels.
+In particular, we implement a tool on top of a feed-forward neural network.
+An experimental evaluation over a dataset of 555 metamodels demonstrates that the technique permits to learn from manually classified data and effectively categorize incoming unlabeled data with a considerably high prediction rate: the best performance comprehends 95.40% as success rate, 0.945 as precision, 0.938 as recall, and 0.942 as F-1 score.

 ## Repository Structure